Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 Explain the following to students:

-- You continue to be a security analyst at Candy Corp.
+- You continue to be a security analyst at Wonka Corp.

-- Candy Corp believes they have enough evidence to send to the authorities to charge Sugar Corp with a cyber crime.
+- Wonka Corp believes they have enough evidence to send to the authorities to charge Slugworth with a cyber crime.

-- Your task is to gather several points of evidence from your file systems that can be provided to the authorities to prove Sugar Corp is stealing data.
+- Your task is to gather several points of evidence from your file systems that can be provided to the authorities to prove Slugworth is stealing data.

 Send students the following instructions: